Chlorine Dioxide - A Technical View

 - Chlorine dioxide does not react with NH3 or NH4+;

-- It destroys THM precursors and increases coagulation;
+- It oxidizes THM precursors and increases coagulation;

-- ClO2 destroys phenols and has no distinct smell;
+- ClO2 oxidizes phenols and has no distinct smell;

 - It is better at removing iron and magnesia compounds than chlorine, especially

-When used in its gaseous form, provides all the benefits of ClO2 dissolved
+When used in its gaseous form, ClO2 provides all the benefits of ClO2 dissolved

 in water with the clear advantage that there is no water to contend with

-and it can infiltrate areas that water based ClO2 can not reach or be used.
+and it can infiltrate areas that water based ClO2 can not reach or be used in given that appropriate air movement is provided.
+The water dissolved ClO2 does, however, deliver a much higher concentration of ClO2 where the solution is applied.

-with the introduction of OdorXit ClO2 Dry Media design no machinery is required.
+with the introduction of OdorXit ClO2 Dry Media design, no machinery, electric, supervising manpower, or water supply is required.

-The packets once exposed to water or humid air produce low levels of ClO2
+The packets once exposed to water or humid air produce low but effective levels of ClO2

 much smaller amounts of gas per hour for 20 to 30 days.
 Used as advised,